 Our advice: a work-life balance could make or break your CPA success.
 If you feel like you can add CPA Exam preparation to your existing personal and professional obligations, then now might be the time to dive in.
 But if, for example, your busy season is approaching, consider starting CPA Exam preparation once the dust has settled.
 You’ll want to dedicate all the time and energy that’s needed for successful preparation.

 We have resources to help you manage your time while studying for the exam.
-For example, your Becker CPA Exam Review course comes with a study planner that helps you track your progress through exam section content, so that you can use your time as efficiently as possible.
+For example, Becker's CPA Exam Review comes with a study planner that helps you track your progress through exam section content, so you can use your time as efficiently as possible.

 There are factors out of your control, outside of where you are in your accounting journey, that may influence when you decide to prepare for the CPA Exam.